NSO-developer/nso-gitbook/administration/installation-and-deployment/post-install-actions/migrate-to-system-install.md

       <enabled>false</enabled>
     </local-authentication>
     ```
-10. When starting NSO at boot using systemd, make sure that you set the package reload option from the `/etc/ncs/ncs.systemd.conf` environment file to true.
+10. When starting NSO at boot using `systemd`, make sure that you set the package reload option from the `/etc/ncs/ncs.systemd.conf` environment file to `true`.
 Or, for example, set `NCS_RELOAD_PACKAGES=true` before starting NSO if using the `ncs` command.

     ```bash
     # systemctl daemon-reload